viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### `config_params`

-Adjust these parameters to fine-tune the algorithm `cartographer` utilizes in aspects like submap size, mapping update rate, and feature matching details:
+Adjust these parameters to fine-tune the algorithm `cartographer-module` utilizes in aspects like submap size, mapping update rate, and feature matching details:

 | Parameter Mode | Description | Inclusion | Default Value | Notes |
 | -------------- | ----------- | --------- | ------------- | ----- |